5 Plus-Size Models On Self-Love, Tokenism & Industry Icons

 Advertisement

-Beyond the mainstream's acceptable version of a bigger body – an exaggerated hourglass figure – the plus-size sector has to navigate the same issues as the rest of the world in deeming what is and isn't beautiful.
-"The industry still westernises beauty within the plus division, it still marginalises certain people and still creates a hierarchy that is fundamentally damaging to the mental wellbeing of those navigating the industry, as well as the younger generation," Joey says.
+Beyond the mainstream's acceptable version of a bigger body — an exaggerated hourglass figure — the plus-size sector has to navigate the same issues as the rest of the world in deeming what is and isn't beautiful.
+"The industry still westernizes beauty within the plus division, it still marginalizes certain people, and still creates a hierarchy that is fundamentally damaging to the mental wellbeing of those navigating the industry, as well as the younger generation," Darlinn says.
 "I’ve been in a bigger body my whole life and the way it's policed and solicited without warrant is a direct effect of the above."

-Plus-size models still have to contend with wider industry issues – sample sizes coming in a standard small, tokenism, a lack of plus-size stylists to work with – but Darlinn, Mayren and the 22 Curve Board models signed so far are paving the way towards progress.
+Plus-size models still have to contend with wider industry issues — sample sizes coming in a standard small, tokenism, a lack of plus-size stylists to work with — but Darlinn, Mayren, and the 22 Curve Board models signed so far are paving the way towards progress.
 "We have to do better, we have to break the cycle and make sure young people can see themselves and understand they’re important, too.
-There are so many factors that contribute to body shape and size, yet the same themes are always centred.
-We can no longer equate size to health, we have to combat fatphobia and it starts, in my opinion, with normalising representation of ALL bodies," Joey says.
+There are so many factors that contribute to body shape and size, yet the same themes are always centered.
+We can no longer equate size to health, we have to combat fatphobia and it starts, in my opinion, with normalizing representation of ALL bodies," Darlinn says.
 "We need a new normal."
 Amen to that.

 Advertisement